telerik/maui-docs/controls/collectionview/empty-template.md

 # .NET MAUI CollectionView Empty Template

-The CollectionView control provides the ability to specify a template when the `ItemsSource` is null or collection is empty.
+The CollectionView allows you to specify a template that the control will use when the `ItemsSource` is null or the collection is empty.
+In this way, you notify the user that no data is available to display.

-It exposes the following properties:
+CollectionView exposes the following properties:

 * `EmptyStyle`(`Style` with target type `ItemsEmptyView`)&mdash;Specifies the style applied to the empty content when the control contains no data.
 * `EmptyTemplate`(`DataTemplate`)&mdash;Defines the content of the view which is shown when in the CollectionView has no items.